 When you watch the film, you’ll notice how strange and confusing alternate realities can be.

-The confused laws of physics and other-worlds characters are a good portrayal of what you might find in your own dream landscape.
+The confused laws of physics and other-world characters are a good portrayal of what you might find in your own dream landscape.

 Inception is definitely one of the most popular lucid dreaming movies out there.

-The plot twists and turns as it explores the multilayered universe of the dreamworld.
-Acclaimed for its cinematography and acting, this is great film to watch.
+The plot twists and turns as it explores the multilayered universe of the dream world.
+Acclaimed for its cinematography and acting, this is a great film to watch.

 The movie is about maintaining awareness during your dreams and exploring the various landscapes of that world.